July 16, 2008

-The image was taken with the Cassini spacecraft narrow-angle camera on June 15, 2005, through a filter sensitive to wavelengths of infrared light centered at 727 nanometers at a distance of approximately 2.4 million kilometers (1.5 million miles) from Saturn and at a Sun-Saturn-spacecraft, or phase, angle of 72 degrees.
-The image scale is 28 kilometers (17 miles) per pixel.
+The image was taken in visible light with the Cassini spacecraft narrow-angle camera on June 17, 2008.
+The view was obtained at a distance of approximately 937,000 kilometers (582,000 miles) from Saturn.
+Image scale is 5 kilometers (3 miles) per pixel.

 Credit: NASA/JPL/Space Science Institute